Logo Design: Exploring the DNA of a Good Logo Design

 2. Go Easy on the Colors

 The list could go on.
 But as you can see, every color has the ability to stimulate different emotions.
-And depending on how you use colors and which combinations you create, you can dictate how people feel about your brand.
+And depending on how you use color schemes and which combinations you create, you can dictate how people feel about your brand.

 A logo should never have more than three colors.
+One or two logo colors is usually ideal.
 And, if you want the truth, using just one or two colors is ideal.

 If you decide to use two or three colors, there are some basic guidelines that you should follow.
 For example: